 \begin{prop} Let $X$ be a toric variety and $A \subset X$ a closed subscheme.
-Then there exists a unique homogeneous ideal $I_{\mathrm{max}} \ideal \cox X$ maximally defining $A$.
-Moreover this ideal is saturated.

-If, furthermore, $X$ has enough Cartier divisors (in the sense of \cite{kajiwara}), then there exists a saturated ideal $I_{free}$ freely defining $A$. \end{prop} \noprf Recall that if $X$ is $\QQ$-factorial or $X$ is quasiprojective, then it has enough Cartier divisors; in contrast, we work on a complete variety with no effective Cartier divisors at all in~\S\ref{sect:no_cartier_divisors}.
+Then there exists a unique homogeneous ideal $I_{\mathrm{max}} \ideal \cox X$ maximally defining $A$, and this ideal is saturated.
+If, furthermore, $X$ has enough Cartier divisors (in the sense above), then there exists a saturated ideal $I_{\mathrm{free}}$ freely defining~$A$. \end{prop} Recall that if $X$ is $\QQ$-factorial or $X$ is quasiprojective, then it has enough Cartier divisors.
+Our methods do not require this condition, except where stated.

 The saturatedness property is essential for accurate calculations of image of a subvariety. \begin{example} Let $X = \PP^1 \times \CC$, $Y =\CC$ and let $\varphi\colon X \to Y$ be the projection described in coordinates as $\Phi(x_1,x_2,x_3) = (x_3)$.
 Then $\cox{X}= \CC[x_1,x_2,x_3]$ with $B_X = \langle x_1, x_2 \rangle$.
-Let $I_{A_1}= \langle x_1 x_3 , x_2 x_3 \rangle$ and $I_{A_2} = \langle x_3 \rangle$.
-Then $I_{A_1}$ is not saturated, its saturation is $I_{A_2}$ and the scheme theoretic image $\overline{\varphi}(A)$ of the scheme $A \subset X$ given by either of these ideals is equal to the scheme given by $\langle y_1 \rangle \ideal \cox{Y}$.
-This ideal is obtained as $\inv{(\varphi^*)} (I_{A_2})$ whereas $\inv{(\varphi^*)} (I_{A_1}) = \langle 0 \rangle$. \end{example}
+Let $I_{1}= \langle x_1 x_3 , x_2 x_3 \rangle$ and $I_{2} = \langle x_3 \rangle$.
+Then $I_{1}$ is not saturated, its saturation is $I_{2}$ and the scheme theoretic image $\overline{\varphi}(A)$ of the scheme $A \subset X$ given by either of these ideals is equal to the scheme given by $\langle y_1 \rangle \ideal \cox{Y}$.
+This ideal is obtained as $\inv{(\varphi^*)} (I_{2})$ whereas $\inv{(\varphi^*)} (I_{1}) = \langle 0 \rangle$. \end{example}